Rachel Boyack

-Rachel Elizabeth Boyack is a New Zealand politician and Member of Parliament in the House of Representatives for the Labour Party.
+Rachel Elizabeth Boyack-Mayer is a New Zealand unionist and politician.
+Since 2020, she has been a Member of Parliament for the Labour Party.

 Early life and career

+Boyack was born in Timaru and grew up in Palmerston North, having moved there aged nine.
+She attended Ross Intermediate with future MPs Tangi Utikere and Tim Costley and went on to Palmerston North Girls' High School.
+Her father, Jonathan Boyack, was a public health administrator who worked as an area health board chief executive and later moved to Birmingham where he was a hospital trust chief executive.
+Her parents separated in the 1990s and she was raised by her mother, a church organist.
+Her maternal grandfather, Alan Earl, was considered for the National Party candidacy in Wairarapa but was reportedly passed over due to his opposition to the 1981 Springbok rugby union tour.

+Boyack earned a Bachelor of Music degree from the University of Auckland and was a member of the New Zealand Youth Choir.
+She married Scott Mayer, an accountant, and the couple moved to Nelson, where Boyack was assistant director of music at Christ Church Cathedral.

 For three years, Boyack was the student union president for Saniti, the student union for Nelson Marlborough Institute of Technology.
-Following that, from about 2012 onward, she became the Nelson organiser of First Union.
-Her activities have included protesting pay at supermarkets, clashing with the mayor of Nelson, Rachel Reese, and opposing the closure of a bank's branch in Stoke.
+Following that, from about 2012 onward, she was the Nelson organiser of First Union.
+Her activities included protesting low wages at supermarkets, clashing with the mayor of Nelson, Rachel Reese, and opposing the closure of a bank's branch in Stoke.
 In 2018 she was appointed to the board of governors of the Nelson Environment Centre and was also on the board of the Nelson Women's and Children's Refuge.

-Boyack earned a Bachelor of Music degree from the University of Auckland, and was the assistant director of music at Christ Church Cathedral in Nelson.

 Political career

+Labour party activism

 Boyack has been a member of the Labour Party since 2005.
 She was selected as its candidate for the Nelson electorate in January 2017, having expressed an interest in doing so in 2015.
 The Nelson electorate had been held by National Party MP Nick Smith since 1996.
 She was also placed on the Labour party list at 48th place.
-She finished runner-up, but lowered Smith's majority by 9.67%.
+She finished runner-up, but lowered Smith's majority by 3000 votes.